RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/cluster/create.md

 aliases:
 ---

 Creates a new cluster.
-The node from which the command is executed becomes the first node of the new cluster.
+The node where you run `rladmin cluster create` becomes the first node of the new cluster.

 ```sh
 cluster create